charlescforgy/time-series-book/chapter_2_background_math/04_variance_covariance.md

 \end{equation}
 $$ (var-ind-sum)

-While it is very tempting to simply assume that Eq. {eq}`var_ind_sum` holds, in real life we must justify its use, either from theoretical analysis and/or empirical evidence.
+While it is very tempting to simply assume that Eq. {eq}`var-ind-sum` holds, in real life we must justify its use, either from theoretical analysis and/or empirical evidence.

 It should also be recalled that knowing that random variables have zero covariance does not inherently prove independence.
 As a simple counterexample, consider a random variable $X$ with zero mean and third moment and let $Y=X^2$.
 An example might be $X \sim N(0,1)$ and $Y = X^2 \sim \chi^2_1$.
 Clearly, $X$ and $Y$ and highly dependent; for example, knowing that $Y>4$ tells us $|X|>2$.
 Nevertheless, they still have zero covariance: